1Genevieve/Survival-Analysis/README.md

 The resulting km_summary object contains various components, including the survival probabilities stored in the surv component.
 By assigning km_summary$surv to the variable surv_prob, you extract the survival probabilities as a vector.
 You can use the surv_prob variable to access and analyze the survival probabilities at different time points obtained from the Kaplan-Meier analysis.

 ### 3. "survdiff"
 Compares the survival curves of 2 groups using the log rank test.
 It calculates the test statistic and p-value for comparing survival curves.

-For example:

-The survival curves of two groups based on gender are compared.
+For example, the survival curves of two groups based on gender are compared.

 #### survdiff(Surv(fu_time, death) ~ gender, rho=0)

 ![survdiff](https://github.com/1Genevieve/Survival_Analysis/blob/master/survdiff1.JPG)